mvg-fi/roadmap/README.md

 features:
 v1:
-based on mvm
+- based on mvm, backed by smart contract
-open source
+- open source， proven to be secure
-support single coin liquidity
+- support single coin liquidity

 v2:
-The most advanced AMM
+- The most advanced AMM
-Concentrated liquidity
+- Concentrated liquidity
-More efficient,higher return than Uniswap v3
+- More efficient,higher return than Uniswap v3